Undergraduate Programs

 You can find our Undergraduate Handbook here.

 Graduates with a B.A. in sociology are prepared for many different career options.
+Our innovative Sociology Careers Workshop course offers customized career and job search guidance to help students highlight their skills and experiences.
+Alumni of Bearcat Sociology work in a range of positions in non-profit organizations, government agencies, and provate companies.
 The skills and interests of a sociology major could lead to careers in:

 - Sociologist (requires graduate training)